octobercms/docs/backend-lists.md

 <a name="filter-numberrange"></a>
 ### Number Range

 `numberrange` - displays inputs for two numbers to be entered as a number range.
-The conditions parameters are passed as `:min` and `:max`.
+The values available to be used in the conditions property are:

+- `:min`: The minimum value, defaults to -2147483647
+- `:max`: The maximum value, defaults to 2147483647

 You may leave either the minimum value blank to search everything up to the maximum value, and vice versa, you may leave the maximum value blank to search everything at least the minimum value.

     visitors:
         label: Visitor Count